Safety, Agriculture, Villages & Environment

 S.A.V.E. advocates for sustainable land use and infrastructure policies and practices that preserve the quality of life throughout southern Chester County.

 We strive to be a consistent voice for sustainable land use decisions and continue to offer an annual event featuring provocative, stimulating, and informative speakers.
 The 2017 guest speaker was Joe Minicozzi of Urban3, the 2018 speaker was Chuck Marohn of Strong Towns, and in 2019 the speaker was Tom Murphy of the Urban Land Institute.
 Our 2020 speaker was Mark Johnson, P.E., of MTJ Roundabout Engineering.
-Tom Daniels spoke in 2023 about the farm of the future.
-Our next guest speaker will be Kristen Scudder, who is scheduled to speak on Thursday, November 30, 2023.
-Please save the date!
+Tom Daniels, PhD, from the University of Pennsylvania spoke in 2022 about the farm of the future.
+Our keynote speaker in 2023 was Kristen Scudder from the Delaware Valley Regional Planning Commission.